udayjaggumanthri/excel_data/README.md

 # Data Processing Application

-A Django-based web application for processing and managing financial data with two separate modules (app and app2).
+A Django-based web application for processing and managing financial data with multiple modules (app, app2, and app3).

 ## Features